qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-review-1.md

 *Explanation*:

 Semantic segmentation requires both segmentation and classification of the segmented objects.
-Since we cannot have fully connected layers in segmentation architecture, we instead adopt convolutions with very large kernels.
+Since fully connected layers cannot be present in a segmentation architecture, convolutions with very large kernels are adopted instead.

 Another reason to adopt large kernels is that although deeper networks like ResNet have very large receptive field, [studies](https://arxiv.org/abs/1412.6856) show that the network tends to gather information from a much smaller region (valid receptive filed).